Senate Report Says Municipalities Need to Prioritize Code Enforcement

 “New York is suffering a crisis of housing quality and affordability.
 This investigation has demonstrated that one reason many New Yorkers are living in poor quality housing is the failure at all levels of government to ensure effective enforcement of housing, building, and fire codes,” said Senator Kavanagh.

 The investigation included an in-depth evaluation of the code enforcement process beginning with how a violation is brought to the attention of code enforcement departments to the final disposition of a code violation in court.
 The investigative team solicited testimony from representatives from each municipality, first responders, the Department of State, landlords, and tenants in order to determine how to adjust state practices to better serve New Yorkers.
 In May, the committees held a joint public hearing in the City of Newburgh, the first of its kind, to bring in relevant stakeholders from across the state.

-Key findings of the report included: inadequate training for code enforcement personnel; inadequate record keeping for tracking code cases; insufficient penalties for violations; difficulties associated with properties owned by LLCs; persistent vacant and abandoned buildings; an upsurge in illegally converted properties; excessive delays and adjournments of case and an overall lack of resources and support available to assist code enforcement programs;
+Key findings of the report included: inadequate training for code enforcement personnel; inadequate record keeping for tracking code cases; insufficient penalties for violations; difficulties associated with properties owned by LLCs; persistent vacant and abandoned buildings; an upsurge in illegally converted properties; excessive delays and adjournments of cases and an overall lack of resources and support available to assist code enforcement programs.

 Legislative recommendations included: provision of financial assistance to local governments; fulfillment of Code Council vacancies; Department of State reforms; minimum statewide penalties for violations; cracking down on illegal housing; adequate remedies for noncompliance; Limited liability company (LLC) disclosure and accountability; strengthening minimum standards of code enforcement personnel; rental property registries; vacant and abandoned building reforms and County government intervention.